sancheza/3d_prints/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Publishing raw files in additional to STL
+- [ ] Publishing raw files in addition to STL

 See the [open issues](https://github.com/sancheza/3d_prints/issues) for a full list of proposed features (and known issues).